wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td><strong>Severity</strong></td>
-<td>For threshold alerts, specify more than one severity - or create a Classic alert.
+<td>For multi-threshold alerts, specify more than one severity - or create a Classic alert.
 Associate a threshold value with each severity.
 The order must match the operator.
 For example, you can specify a Operator =>, SEVERE 6000, and WARN 5000, but you can't specify SEVERE 5000, and WARN 6000 with that operator.
 </td>
 </tr>
 </tbody>